amckenna41/DCBLSTM_PSP/results/README.md

 Results
 -------
 This directory contains the best model attained from training the DCBLSTM models after rigorous tuning and trial and error.
-This model achieved a peak Q8 accuracy of X% with the CB513 dataset, whilst also acheiving X% and Y% accuracy with the CASP10 and CASP11 datasets.
+This model achieved a peak Q8 accuracy of 92% with the CB513 dataset, whilst also achieving 90% and 89% accuracy with the CASP10 and CASP11 datasets.
 The model was trained for 100 epochs but due to the EarlyStopping TensorFlow callback, training was halted after ~60 epochs, after the loss metric did not improve any further.
 The directory structure and each file explanation is discussed further below:

 ```
 results